 Policies offered in Germany, for example, must be calculated with an aging provision

 , which is intended to protect the policyholder by preventing premiums from rising in old age.
-In addition, substitutive health insurance from EU/EEA insurers may only be operated in Germany by way of service provision or via a branch office if the insurer has submitted the relevant general terms and conditions of insurance to BaFin.
-Stricter requirements therefore apply to the insurance policies offered by an EU/EEA insurer if it wishes to offer them in Germany.
+In addition, substitutive health insurance from EU/EEA insurers may only operate in Germany by way of service provision or via a branch office if the insurer has submitted the relevant general terms and conditions of insurance to BaFin.
+Stricter requirements, therefore, apply to the insurance policies offered by an EU/EEA insurer if it wishes to offer them in Germany.

-There is currently not one international health insurance which fulfills the requirements as listed above by the BAFIN.
-Therefore the conclusion is obviously: you cannot use an international health insurance instead of a German private health insurance
+There is currently not one international health insurance which fulfills the requirements as listed above by the BaFin.
+Therefore, the conclusion is obvious: You cannot use an international health insurance instead of a German private health insurance

-in the sense that you want or need to comply to the German regulations and laws.
-If you do, you may face rather hefty and unpleasant back-charges later if you ever need to switch into the German health insurance system
+because you need to comply with the German regulations and laws.
+Moreover, you may face rather hefty and unpleasant back-charges later if you ever need to switch into the German health insurance system